How To Grow a Salsa Garden – EASY TIPS!

 Thai chilies and habaneros add a lot of heat for a really spicy salsa.

-Organic Hot Pepper Seeds – Variety Pack – Cayenne, Jalapeño, Habanero, Poblano and More
+Organic Hot Pepper Seeds – Variety Pack – Cayenne, Jalapeรฑo, Habanero, Poblano and More

 Yellow onions are most frequently used in making salsa.
-The best salsa is the one that makes your taste buds dance.
+The best salsa makes your taste buds dance.

-Red onions, green onions and even sweet onions like Vidalia or Walla Walla can be used.
+You can use red onions, green onions and even sweet onions like Vidalia or Walla Walla.

-Do you know why Vidalia and Walla Walla onions are sweet versus other onions?
-It’s because they have a higher water and lower sulfur content.
+Do you know why Vidalia and Walla Walla onions are sweeter than other onions?
+They have a higher water and lower sulfur content.

 Here are a variety of Organic Onion Seeds, including green onions, red onions, and yellow onions.